 - developing an organic waste disposal ban focused on the industrial, commercial, and institutional sector

 - establishing an escalating landfill levy for all waste sent to disposal

 - addressing growing issues related to compostable products and packaging.

-Since the Resource Recovery and Circular Economy Act came into force in 2016, municipal governments, service providers, producer groups, and the provincial government have been working hard to transition Ontario’s waste diversion programs to full producer responsibility.
+Since the Resource Recovery and Circular Economy Act came into force in 2016, municipal governments, service providers, producer groups, and the provincial government have been working hard towards transiting Ontario’s waste diversion programs to full producer responsibility.

 Under full producer responsibility, producers are operationally and financially responsible for end-of-life management of their designated products and packaging.
 Municipal governments have been advocating for this transition because municipal waste systems cannot adequately respond to the rapidly changing composition of products and packaging.
 This includes investments in collection and processing infrastructure, and the demands of end markets.
 Full producer responsibility also encourages more innovation in product and packaging materials to reduce waste in the first place.

 The used tire program transitioned to full producer responsibility on January 1, 2019.
 The transition of the used battery program occurred July 1, 2020, and the transition of hazardous and special products will begin September 1, 2021.
 Municipal paper, packaging, and packaging-like-products (i.e., Blue Box) will begin to transition in July 2023.